 - Ability to move files to any machine (even your laptop) with ease

-For more information view the XSEDE Globus Online User Guide.
+For more information view the XSEDE Globus User Guide.

-Globus Online provides a command line interface that may be accessed using any standard ssh terminal client.
-Prior to running shell commands, you must upload your public SSH key to your Globus Online account.
-For more information please see the pertinent section in the Globus Online File Transfer User Guide.
+Globus provides a command line interface that may be accessed using any standard ssh terminal client.
+Prior to running shell commands, you must upload your public SSH key to your Globus account.
+For more information please see the pertinent section in the Globus File Transfer User Guide.

 uberftp are command-line implementations of the GridFTP protocol that underlies all XSEDE transfer mechanisms.
 Use these commands to transfer large files.